 Nursing care can be the right choice for many individuals – but some people are resistant to residential care, and others struggle to settle in an institutional setting.
 It can be painful and distressing when the person you love is unhappy in the place they live.
 It's sensible to allow them a little time to adapt to their new environment; however there are ways of enabling them to return to their own home and supporting them to live safely and dignity.

 Live-in care is twenty-four-hour care that is provided in a person's own home.
 Carers can be hired to provide around-the-clock supervision and support.
 Professional carers can offer help with anything from household tasks, medication, mobilisation, dressing, and washing, to toileting and dealing with the challenging behaviours of dementia.

+Finding live in senior caregivers is key when it comes to home care.
 The right carer and level of care provided will depend on the individual’s needs.
 Conditions like cancer or dementia are progressive, meaning that the person’s health and function will gradually deteriorate.
 Home care can increase in response to this developing demand.
 Experienced specialist carers can help with complex needs like incontinence, tube feeding or ventilation, so that even towards the end of their life your loved one’s comfort can be maintained.

 The advantages of live-in care

 The big benefit of live-in care is the fact that it allows someone to move back to the home they love, in a place that is familiar, close to friends and filled with their favoured things.
 Our lives follow patterns that have been honed over time.
 A routine can be comforting and reassuring.
 It’s not just about being stuck in our ways; there’s evidence that keeping to a familiar place, and following a regular pattern of activity can help maintain function and independence, especially in people with dementia.